Zac-McDonald/IntelligentSystems-DCOP-Solver/src/main/java/readme.md

     <li>Service testing is pretty much week 4 stuff</li>
     <li>Variable Grabbers is where i'm working on my variable negotiation service and agents (Will be working on it tomorrow more.)</li>
 </ol>

+19/09/2020
+I'm having trouble understanding how to encapsulate both the negotiation and the collecting of the strings that the agents are arguing over for now Im going to make a List provider agent and a list user agent and then ill try and combine the two...